WISDEM/WOMBAT/README.md

 arbitrarily large (or small) windfarms with as many or as few failure and maintenance tasks that can be encoded.

+Please note that this is still heavily under development, so you may find some functionality to be incomplete at the current moment, but rest assured the functionality is expanding.
+With that said, it would be greatly appreciated for issues or PRs to be submitted for any improvements at all, from fixing typos (guaranteed to be a few) to features to testing (coming FY22!).

 ## WOMBAT in Action

 * Dinwoodie, et al. replication for `wombat` can be found in the [examples folder](./notebooks/examples.ipynb).